Skiing on Minnesota's North Shore

-Many people like the 3-kilometer Tofte Ski-down, a gradual downhill from the Britton Peak trailhead to Sawtooth Outfitters/Bluefin Bay; local resorts, including Bluefin Bay and Lutsen Lodge, provide shuttles for their guests.
+Many people like the 3-kilometer Tofte Ski-down, a gradual downhill from the Britton Peak trailhead to Sawtooth Outfitters/Bluefin Bay; local resorts, including Bluefin Bay, provide shuttles for their guests.

 The Homestead Loop, a 12-kilometer intermediate ski from Britton Peak, has views of the lake.
 For more challenge, ski the 25 kilometers from Moose Fence to Minnesota 61.